What to do this week in Florence and surroundings

 Art, exhibitions, festivals and much more.
 Let's discover together the unmissable appointments of the week.

 The Accademia Gallery in Florence is celebrating 140 years since the Tribuna, built specifically to house and protect Michelangelo's David, was inaugurated in the summer of 1882.
 And it does so with DAVID 140 a program, conceived by director Cecilie Hollberg, that will feature musicians, art historians, and intellectuals, both Italian and international, bringing their personal tribute to one of the world's most beloved sculptures.
-The third event will be on Monday, May 23, 2022, with Cristina Acidini, art historian, president of the Opera di Santa Croce, the Accademia delle Arti del Disegno and the Casa Buonarroti and Roberto Longhi Foundations, who will get to the heart of the story of the David with a talk entitled Beams and Rails.
-The transportation of the David to the Accademia Gallery in 1873.
+Firenze patria morale degli italiani is the title of the meeting that will feature, on June 13, Aldo Cazzullo, a well-known Italian journalist and writer, correspondent and columnist for "Corriere della Sera."
+DAVID 140 closes on June 27 with another contemporary icon, Patti Smith, who will perform a special musical reading, a tribute to the genius of Michelangelo Buonarroti.

 THEATER AND MUSIC

-Until 14 July we find the 84th edition of the Maggio Festival with a rich programme of 6 operas, five of which are new productions, and 10 symphonic concerts.
+Until 14 July the 84th edition of the May Festival with a rich programme.

 Until July 31, 2022 Fondazione Palazzo Strozzi and Musei del Bargello present Donatello, the Renaissance, a historic and unrepeatable exhibition that aims to reconstruct the extraordinary path of one of the most important and influential masters of Italian art of all time, compared with masterpieces by artists such as Brunelleschi, Masaccio, Andrea Mantegna, Giovanni Bellini, Raphael and Michelangelo.